Digitalbradley/adbrain-legal/extension/docs/refactoring/module_documentation.md

 1. **PopupManager** orchestrates all other managers and initializes them in the correct order.

-2. **FeedManager** and **ValidationUIManager** have a bidirectional relationship:
-   - FeedManager provides feed data to ValidationUIManager for validation
-   - ValidationUIManager navigates to specific rows in FeedManager when validation issues are found
+2. **InitializationManager** handles the initialization process:
+   - Creates a **ManagerFactory** instance
+   - Uses **ManagerFactory** to create and initialize all managers
+   - Ensures managers are initialized in the correct order

+3. **ManagerFactory** creates manager instances:
+   - Uses **DOMManager** to get DOM element references
+   - Creates managers with proper dependency injection
+   - Sets up cross-references between managers

+4. **FeedCoordinator** replaces and enhances **FeedManager**:
+   - Coordinates between **FeedDisplayManager**, **ValidationUIManager**, and other modules
+   - Handles file input and reading
+   - Manages the feed preview workflow

+5. **FeedDisplayManager** handles the display aspects previously in **FeedManager**:
+   - Renders parsed data into HTML tables
+   - Creates and manages editable cells
+   - Implements character count indicators

-3. **ValidationUIManager** coordinates three specialized validation managers:
+6. **ValidationUIManager** coordinates three specialized validation managers:
    - **ValidationFirebaseHandler** for Firebase interactions
    - **ValidationPanelManager** for UI panels
    - **ValidationIssueManager** for issue tracking

+7. **FeedErrorUIManager** works with **FeedFormatValidator**:
+   - Displays feed format errors in the UI
+   - Updates the UI when errors are fixed
+   - Integrates with the existing validation system

+8. **ContentTypeValidator** and **CSVParser** support **FeedFormatValidator**:
+   - **ContentTypeValidator** validates different content types
+   - **CSVParser** parses CSV text into structured data
+   - **FeedFormatValidator** uses both to validate feed format

-4. **SearchManager** interacts with FeedManager to filter and display search results in the feed preview.
+9. **SearchManager** interacts with **FeedDisplayManager** to filter and display search results.

-5. **StatusBarManager** reflects the authentication state managed by the background script.
+10. **StatusBarManager** reflects the authentication state managed by the background script.

-6. **SettingsManager** and **BulkActionsManager** interact with the authentication system to apply feature gating for pro features.
+11. **SettingsManager** and **BulkActionsManager** interact with the authentication system to apply feature gating for pro features.

 ### Refactored Direct Validation Module Relationships